Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Stepwise antenna

-where $\varepsilon=d/N$ indicates the size of each slice, for $x\in[\varepsilon n,\varepsilon (n+1)]$.
+Then, the spatial component of the wavefunction for a given slice $m$ inside the antenna is given by { } where $\varepsilon=d/N$ indicates the size of each slice, for $x\in[\varepsilon m,\varepsilon (m+1)]$ and $m\in\{0, ..., N-1\}$.
 See that, for $N=1$, we recover the result of the linear antenna studied above.
-This system allows us to construct a transfer matrix for each of the N scattering problems, such that the global transfer matrix will be the result of an ordered product of these N matrices.
+This system allows us to construct a transfer matrix for each of the $N$ scattering problems, such that the global transfer matrix will be the result of an ordered product of these $N$ matrices.
 In this problem,

 and the global transfer matrix is $T = T_{N}T_{N-1}...T_{0}$.
 From this global transfer matrix, we can obtain the global scattering matrix, and make it unitary in the same way as for the linear antenna.
 This technique allows us to implement different continuous piecewise functions for the impedance, and provides more freedom in the optimization process.
 Eventually, the design of this circuit is oriented to optimize the resource that is shared between two parties.
 Thus, the optimization process will involve the minimization of the reflection coefficient $|r_{R}|$, in order to maximize the entanglement in the output TMSth state.

-We are looking at a global optimization problem that we will perform stepwise.
-We will compute the global scattering matrix, and minimize the reflection coefficient over the first value of the impedance, $Z_{1}$, after $Z_{\text{in}}$.
-Fixed $Z_{1}$, we compute the new scattering matrix and optimize over $Z_{2}$, and so on, until we optimize over $Z_{N}$, right before $Z_{\text{out}}$.
+We are facing a global optimization problem that we will perform stepwise locally.
+Starting from random impedance arrays as initial guesses, we optimize the reflectivity with respect to the first impedance before $Z_{\text{out}} = 377 \, \Omega$, while keeping the rest of the impedances fixed.
+Once the optimal impedance value for the first point has been found, we update its value and optimize with respect to the previous point.
+We repeat the process for the whole impedance array until we reach the point before $Z_{\text{in}} = 50 \, \Omega$.
 Of course, $Z_{\text{in}}$ and $Z_{\text{out}}$ must remain fixed.
+As a criterion for the stability of the solutions, we consider that the optimization process has been successful when the difference between the reflectivities computed with the impedance solutions after two consecutive sweeps is smaller than $10^{-10}$.